 We had an opportunity to hold the sparkling precious stones with bare hands and wonder.
 And the prettiest of them made it to my priceless possession as my birthday gift.

-We visited the flea market in Waterlooplein just a couple of minute’s walk from the diamond factory.
-One of the oldest and a big outdoor day market with around 300 stands exhibits new and second-hand clothes, leather items, Jewelry, paintings and lots of interesting bric-a-brac.
+The beautiful cobblestone squares and car free alleys make for a great Amsterdam shopping experience.
+Amsterdam has several markets like food markets, antiques, art, and paintings.
+Waterlooplein flea market a couple of minute’s walk from the diamond factory we visited is one of the largest flea markets which cannot be missed when you visit Amsterdam.
+The flea market one of the oldest and a big outdoor day market with around 300 stands exhibit new and second-hand clothes, leather items, Jewelry, paintings and lots of interesting bric-a-brac.

 We strolled around the cobbled streets of the city crossing numerous canals lined up with the elm trees and the bridges watching the canal cruises, colorful flower markets, street food stalls where we had some delicious chocolate crepes.

 There is no dearth for coffee shops and outdoor cafes in Amsterdam which create a vibrant ambiance and a great meeting point.

 The Red Light District of Amsterdam is no secret and everyone visiting the city must have heard about this neighborhood for sure.
 Though we did not have this on our list of must do we many times crossed paths with these alleys and several cannabis coffee shops as they are very close to the Dam Square.